 A Wigan lad born and bred, Dave grew up in one of the hotbeds of the skilful traditional art of narrow canal fishing.
 They breed ‘em tough up north and like so many top match-men, Dave could winkle out a few fish from pretty much any peg on his beloved north west canal circuit.
-Dave fished a lot with Dave Warmsley, the pair starting out together more than 30 years ago.
+Dave fished a lot with Dave Warmsley, the pair starting out fishing together more than 30 years ago.
 They kicked off with club matches and then, when they felt they were competitive, venturing on to the more competitive open circuit.

 Not long after, the two Dave's were asked to get a team together for an upcoming Cheshire Winter League match on the Trent & Mersey Canal.
 Using gentle persuasion, they mustered up the requisite number of anglers.
 The name of the team back then was Star Angling.
 Several name changes followed, Crown Tackle & Bait Wigan, Van den Eynde Wigan, Sam's Tackle Wigan and most recently the Wigan Match Group.
 The team was his pride and joy and his Wigan Match Group jumper was draped on his coffin at his funeral.